annsudo/katacoda-scenarios/Test1/step2.md

 ## Data

-To separate developer concerns- each microservice ideally has its own database tables.
+To separate developer concerns , each microservice ideally has its own database tables.
 This time, we will hardcode the data.

 ## Port 8082

-We will be running and testing several microservises simultaneously.
+We will be running and testing several micro servises simultaneously.
 Let´s define a special port which this servise will run on

 In `monolithic-to-microservices/start-microservices/podcast-info-service/src/main/resources/application.properties`{{open}}